GenRe-Mekong

 Tools

-We developed a tool that turns rich information on the GRC datasheet into many types of genetic epidemiological maps with a few simple lines of code.
+We developed tools that turns rich information on the GRC datasheet into many types of genetic epidemiological maps.

 Knowledge